Jiladpur Mosque: Folklore

-Architecture and structure
+Architecture

 No rods or brick-and-cement was used to build this mosque which is peculiar to other mosques in region.
 The quantity of domes being three resembles Mughal architecture styles.
-It spans three acres and can fit up to 150 people at once.
+It site spans 3 acre and has capacity for up to 150 worshippers.
 The mosque is regularly painted and refurbished, and the locals have established a separate toilet, wudukhana, and verandah.